 Vote in Person at the Polling Station

 You vote in person at a polling station (usually in a public building, such as a school or local hall).
-To find your polling station click here
+Find my polling station.

 Your poll card